ubicucsd/bootcamp_18_19/6_Alignment.md

 </details></br>

-  **d.** Prepend each sequence with n's.
+  ⋅⋅**d.** Prepend each sequence with n's.
 The number of n's should be equal to the number of initial gaps that sequence had.